garv-shah/brain/content/notes/School Subjects/Literature/The Penelopiad/Calliope and the Painting.md

 ---
-title: "Calliope and the Painting"
+title: Calliope and the Painting
 ---
 #lit #flashwrite